PedroSFreire/CppSegPipeline/README.md

 3. **Output**:
    - The processed output is written in the same directory as the `.py` script.
    - The output file will have the same name as the input but will start with `FinalLabel` currently it also prints other files for debug.

+## Convert dicom to .nii
+Run the included script using
+python dicom_to_nifti.py /path/to/your/dicom/folder --output your_output.nii
+This needs simpleITk to be installed.

 ## Pipeline Overview